jsore/notes/v2/enterprise-js/deployment.md

   >  port: 80 }
   ```

-Remember to try to solve this by running the Node process as `root`.
+Remember to never try to solve this by running the Node process as `root`.
 Should someone find a vulnerability in the app then exploit it, they'd be able to do everything `root` could on the server.
 Mitigate this risk by always running the process as a normal user.

 <br>